lucKulke/AIHub/README.md

 **Usage**:

-After starting the AIHub server visit the `/docs` route to see the required request formats and testing the services.
+After starting the AIHub server visit the `/docs` route to see the required request formats and testing the services..